-Alnwick Market takes place every Saturday from 9am to 4pm in the Marketplace, a great opportunity to pick up quality local food.
+Alnwick Market takes place every Saturday and Thursday from 9am to 4pm in the Marketplace, a great opportunity to pick up quality local food with the Farmer's Market on the last Friday of the month.
 Amble has its usual Sunday market at the harbour between 10am and 3pm and also a new Wednesday Market as well.
 There will be lots of local produce on sale and you'd be hard pressed to find a more attractive location for a market!

 Kielder Water and Forest Park is in the Northumberland National Park close to Hadrian's Wall Country and is a very special place to explore for the whole family.
 The Park is home to the biggest man-made lake in northern Europe and the biggest working forest in England.
 Visit their website for more information.

 Nearby Kielder Observatory is also incredibly popular, even more so since Northumberland was designated a 'Dark Sky Park'.
 It's a great day out and their events fill up really quickly so remember to book well in advance.
 Public Observing sessions generally take place on a Wednesday evening with Family Astronomy at the weekends, visit their website to book a place.